bumbumpaw07/luya/docs/guide/install-structures.md

 Example Project Folder hierarchy
 --------------------------------

-This is what a standard luya kickstarter appliation hierarchy should look like and wher you have to put your content
+This is what a standard luya kickstarter application hierarchy should look like and where you have to put your content

 ```
 .